• Skip to primary navigation

 The keeper would return at midnight to rewind the mechanism and again at sunrise to extinguish the lamp.
 So much for a good night’s sleep!

-Get a hot cocoa at the Gray Whale
+42. Get hot cocoa at the Gray Whale

 Hot cocoa at the Gray Whale cafe in Ucluelet Vancouver Island

 The Schooner Cove Trail is a short and easy hike (4km return), but a beautiful one nonetheless.
-The trail leads to Schooner Beach via a boardwalk through the green rainforest.
+The trail leads to Schooner Cove Beach via a boardwalk through the ancient forest.

 The beach is a great spot to spend some time and, depending on the weather, you can even go for a swim.